-Skot Foreman Fine Art was founded in the mid-1990s and is a gallery specializing in Contemporary art of the 20th and 21st Centuries.
+Skot Foreman Fine Art was founded in the mid-1990s as gallery specializing in Contemporary art of the 20th and 21st Centuries.

 A premier focus is placed on the works of M.C.
-Escher by the gallery, and in 2005, Skot Foreman Fine Art presented one of the largest collections of the artist’s work ever shown in the United States in a 10 week exhibition.
+Escher by the gallery, and in 2005, Skot Foreman Fine Art presented one of the largest collections of the artist’s work ever shown in the United States to date in a 10 week exhibition.
 In 2008, the Flint Institute of Art, Michigan presented a retrospective on Escher's work entitled "Rhythm of Illusion."
 Skot Foreman lent close to 20 rare works to enrich the show.